irmen/Pyro4/examples/servertypes/Readme.txt

 Try it with different server types and see how that changes the behavior.

-You can also try to set ONEWAY_THREADED to False on the server side, to change the behavior of oneway calls.
+You can also try to set ONEWAY_THREADED=False on the server side, to change the behavior of oneway calls.
 The client will print a message if it detects you have been fiddling with this ;-)